RedHenLab/Neural-Machine-Translation/README.md

  # For example to train a model for German->English one should type the following command
  sbatch train.sh de en
  ```
-After training, the trained model will be saved in language($src-$tgt) subdirectory in the models directory. the saved model would be something like "model_15.pt" and it should be renamed to "model_15_best.pt".
+After training, the trained model will be saved in language($src-$tgt) subdirectory in the model's directory. the saved model would be something like "model_15.pt" and it should be renamed to "model_15_best.pt".

 ## Translation
 This project supports translation of both normal text file or news transcripts in any supported language pair.